nwf/dyna/docs/sphinx/spec/index.rst

 	    (+= foo(I,2)) = 5.
 	    (+= foo(I,3)) = 7.
           And ``query (*= (+= foo(I,^J)))`` will return 35 in this case.
+.. todo:: getting a prefix aggregator to capture extra variables.
+          See discussion in frozen3.txt, and at randomness below.

 Accessors
 ---------